-This bill would require the office of the Chancellor of the California State University and the office of the Chancellor of the California Community Colleges, and request the office of the President of the University of California, to collect and post on its external and internal internet websites, data on student housing at each of their respective campuses, as specified.
+This bill would require the office of the Chancellor of the California State University and the office of the Chancellor of the California Community Colleges, and request the office of the President of the University of California, to require each of their respective campuses that provide student housing to collect and post on its external and internal internet websites, data on student housing at each of their respective campuses, housing, as specified.
 The bill would require each segment to annually submit a report that compiles the collected data to the Legislature, with the first report due on or before October 15, 2023.
 To the extent the bill imposes additional duties on community college districts, the bill would impose a state-mandated local program.